-GEN 311 PRINCIPLES OF BACCALAUREATE LEARNING (3.0 CR): This distance course provides an introduction to Course Management System (CMS).
+GEN 311 PRINCIPLES OF BACCALAUREATE LEARNING (3.0 CR): This distance course provides an introduction to Learning Management System (LMS).
 Aspects of learning in the online environment will be discussed to support student success.
-This course will provide an introduction to locating appropriate academic literature, and begin writing using American Psychological Association (APA) format within the context of the healthcare profession.
+This course will provide an introduction to locating appropriate academic literature and begin writing using American Psychological Association (APA) format within the context of the

 GEN 321 ACADEMIC WRITING FOR THE HEALTH PROFESSIONAL (3.0 CR): This distance learning course provides an introduction to principles of effective written communication with a focus on invention, drafting, revising, editing, and self-assessment of written scholarly work.
 Writing in APA format will be the focus to ensure proper formatting, proper citing, and referencing.
-Per/Co-requisite: GEN 311 Principles of Baccalaureate Learning
+Pre/Co-requisite: GEN 311 Principles of Baccalaureate Learning

 NSG 332 ISSUES AND TRENDS IN NURSING (3.0 CR): This distance learning course will be examining the impact of economic, demographic, and technological forces on the health care delivery system, and social issues that influence professional nursing practice.
 Future trends will be considered in terms of their impact on the roles of the professional nurse.
-Pre/Co-requisite: GEN 311 Principles of Baccalaureate Learning
+Prerequisite: GEN 311 Principles of Baccalaureate Learning; GEN 321 Academic Writing for the Health Professional

 NSG 342 NURSING THEORY IN PRACTICE (3.0 CR): This distance learning course will focus on the theories in nursing as an introduction to reasoning within professional nursing practice.
 This course provides an overview of theories and nursing theorists, as well as a method for critiquing theory.
 This course will provide students with a foundation for professional nursing practice and research.
-Prerequisite: GEN 321 Academic Writing for the Health Professional
+Perequisite: GEN 311 Principles of Baccalaureate Learning; GEN 321 Academic Writing for the Health Professional

 NSG 352 PUBLIC HEALTH AND COMMUNITY-BASED NURSING (5.0 CR): This distance course emphasizes public health nursing in the community.
 An introduction to epidemiology and environmental health as well as concepts of health disparities in a local and global perspective will be discussed.
 Health promotion and disease prevention concepts are integrated in population-focused, community-oriented nursing practice.
 This course will include a practicum experience focusing on assessing the community.
-Prerequisite: GEN 321 Academic Writing for the Health Professional
+Prerequisite: GEN 311 Principles of Baccalaureate Learning; GEN 321 Academic Writing for the Health Professional

-NSG 423 LEGAL AND ETHICAL ISSUES IN NURSING\(3.0 CR): This distance course will explore legal concepts, laws, and regulations that guide professional nursing practice.
+NSG 423 LEGAL AND ETHICAL ISSUES IN NURSING (3.0 CR):

+This distance course will explore legal concepts, laws, and regulations that guide professional nursing practice.
 The course will help professional registered nurses understand how ethical issues play a role in their decision-making in everyday professional nursing practice.
-Prerequisite: NSG 342 Nursing Theory in Practice
+Prerequisite: NSG 332 Issues & Trends in Nursing; NSG 342 Nursing Theory in Practice

 NSG 443 EVIDENCE-BASED PRACTICE AND NURSING RESEARCH (4.0 CR): This distance course will explore evidence-based nursing practice and how it is processed and appraised.
 The research process will also be explored.
 Students will focus on accessing and analyzing current nursing research literature to enable the professional nurse to apply research to current practice issues.
-Prerequisite: NSG 352 Public Health and Community-Based Nursing
+Prerequisite: NSG 332 Issues & Trends in Nursing; NSG 352 Public Health and Community-Based Nursing